UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 </picture>
 <br/>

 *The figure shows the mean real xenograft volumes and their change over time in the Control dataset.
-Error bars are showing <br/>
+Error bars represent <br/>
 the standard error of the means* <br>

 ### Figure 1B <br/>